Where healthcare construction is headed today

 As a result of this shift, the philosophy behind private-sector healthcare construction has changed.
-The goal of healthcare facilities is no longer to treat a maximum number of patients, stay at maximum occupancy and reach maximum acuity.
+The goal of healthcare facilities is no longer to stay at maximum occupancy and reach maximum acuity.
 Small and medium-sized clinics are being strategically placed and structured to support populations and help patients move toward healthier lifestyles.
-Today, facilities must support impactful care that keeps patients out of hospitals and gets them healthy as quickly as possible
+Today, facilities must support impactful care that keeps patients out of hospitals and gets them healthy as quickly as possible.

 Key elements of a successful healthcare construction project

 Given the widespread changes in healthcare construction, the approach to planning a successful project has changed — whether a new hospital, facility renovation or clinic construction.
-A strong, modern approach to healthcare construction includes several key elements, among others:
+A strong, modern approach to healthcare construction includes several key elements that improve patient outcomes, including:

 - Supporting core care functions and goals